By Léon Rodenburg, Alibaba Cloud MVP

 Fortunately, there are several options, both locally in China and overseas.
 Alibaba Group, China's largest cloud player, has been operating a cloud services division since 2012 and now has operations spreading across 19 regions worldwide.
 Tencent, the creator of the social mega platform WeChat, has also rooted itself a cloud computing world for some time now.
-Others, such as Baidu and Huawei, still focus mainly on the Chinese market.
 Overall, these companies are competitive players, offering cloud services very much comparable to the services from their American equivalents of Google, Amazon, and Microsoft.
 Then, paired with the low network latency from and to mainland China, the opportunities for expansion into China become apparent.

 Xebia is well positioned to help customers break open the Chinese market.
 Thanks to a close partnership with Alibaba Cloud, Xebia can facilitate quick internet transactions and rigorous data protections while exporting the results of those operations to Europe or the US.